mixxxdj/manual/source/chapters/controlling_mixxx.rst

 prefer the tactile feel of vinyl, and vinyl control allows that feel to be preserved while retaining the benefits of using digital audio.

-.. seealso:: Go to :ref:`vinyl-control` for detailed informations.
+.. seealso:: Go to :ref:`vinyl-control` for detailed information.